 Where will this take place?
 Very probably at the throne of God with all the angels, all the spirit beings, the judges, the elders, everybody.
 Turn over to Revelation 1, please.

-I, John, who also am you brother and companion in tribulation in the kingdom and patience of Jesus Christ, was in the isle of Patmos for the word of God and for the testimony of Jesus Christ.
-I was in the Spirit on the Eternal's Day, and I heard behind me a loud voice, as of a trumpet, saying, "I am the Alpha and the Omega, the First and the Last," and, "What you see, write in a book and send it to the seven churches which are unto Ephesus, Smyrna, Pergamos, to Thyatira, to Sardis, to Philadelphia, and to Laodicea."
-Then I turned to see the voice that spoke to me.
-And having turned I saw seven golden candle sticks , and in the midst of the seven candlesticks One like the Son of Man, clothed with a garment down to the foot and girded down to the paps with a golden girdle.
-His hair was white like wool, as white as snow, and His eyes were like a flame of fire; His feet wee like as to brass as if burned in a furnace, and His voice as the sound of many waters; He had in His right hand seven stars, out of His mouth went a two-edged sword, and His countenance was as the sun shines in full strength.
+Revelation 1:6-16 And has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
+Amen.
+Behold, He is coming with clouds, and every eye will see Him, even those who pierced Him.
+And all the tribes of the earth will mourn because of Him.
+Even so, Amen.
+"I am the Alpha and the Omega, the Beginning and the End," says the Lord, "who is and who was and who is to come, the Almighty."
+I, John, both your brother and companion in the tribulation and kingdom and patience of Jesus Christ, was on the island that is called Patmos for the word of God and for the testimony of Jesus Christ.
+I was in the Spirit on the Lord's Day, and I heard behind me a loud voice, as of a trumpet, saying, "I am the Alpha and the Omega, the First and the Last," and, "What you see, write in a book and send it to the seven churches which are in Asia: to Ephesus, to Smyrna, to Pergamos, to Thyatira, to Sardis, to Philadelphia, and to Laodicea."
+Then I turned to see the voice that spoke with me.
+And having turned I saw seven golden lampstands, and in the midst of the seven lampstands One like the Son of Man, clothed with a garment down to the feet and girded about the chest with a golden band.
+His head and hair were white like wool, as white as snow, and His eyes were like a flame of fire; His feet were like fine brass, as if refined in a furnace, and His voice as the sound of many waters; He had in His right hand seven stars, out of His mouth went a sharp two-edged sword, and His countenance was like the sun shining in its strength.

-I beheld as the thrones were cast down and the Ancient of Days did sit; whose garment was white as snow, and the hair of His head was like pure wool.
-His throne was a fiery flame, Its wheels a burning fire; A fiery stream issued and came for the before Him.
-A thousand thousands ministered unto Him; Ten thousand times ten thousand stood before Him.
-The judgement was set and the books opened.
-I beheld then because of the great words which the horn spoke: I beheld till the beast was slain and his body was destroyed and given to them for burning.
-"As concerning the rest of the beasts, they all had their dominion taken away from them, and their lives prolonged for a season.
-I saw in a night vision, and behold, One like the Son of Man came with the clouds of heaven, and came to the Ancient of Days, and they brought him near before Him.
+Daniel 7:9-13 "I watched till thrones were put in place, and the Ancient of Days was seated; His garment was white as snow, and the hair of His head was like pure wool.
+His throne was a fiery flame, its wheels a burning fire; a fiery stream issued and came forth before Him.
+A thousand thousands ministered to Him; ten thousand times ten thousand stood before Him.
+The court was seated and the books opened.
+I watched then because of the pompous words which the horn was speaking; I watched till the beast was slain, and his body destroyed and given to the burning flame.
+As for the rest of the beasts, they had their dominion taken away, and their lives prolonged for a season and a time.
+I was watching in the night visions, and behold, One like the Son of Man, coming with the clouds of heaven!
+He came to the Ancient of Days, and they brought Him near before Him."

 But brethren in all the confusion and pressure at the end of this age we sometimes need to take a look over the top.
-When I was in the Army, they told us whenever you're lost, climb a tree.
-Look over all the forest and see where you're going.
-This is so important to do, because if you don't, you can walk in circles.
-Get on some high promontory, climb a tree and look out and see where you are going.
+When I was in the Army, they told us whenever you are lost, climb a tree.
+Look over all the forest and see where you are going.
+This is so important to do, because if you do not, you can walk in circles.
+Get on some high promontory, climb a tree, and look out and see where you are going.

-In conclusion, I remember how excited we'd get when we knew Manabu was coming over with his children.
+In conclusion, I remember how excited we would get when we knew Manabu was coming over with his children.
 We planned activities and events for them.
 But far greater than anything man could plan or conceive of is what God has planned for each of us.
 And God wants to make sure that we are there.
 So in Luke 12:22 through verse 32, He gives us some sound advice and some wonderful encouragement.